supercoolx/MoonCats/README.md

 ## :rocket: Start react.js client app
-(will prompt to run on other port if express server is running on port 3000)
 ```
+- change the NFT_CONTRACT_ADDRESS in ContractData.js to the deployed contract address
-- cd to project root
+- cd to react-marketplace in project root
 - npm i
 - npm start
 ```